malie/undiluted/README.md

-# undiluted - a STR8TS generator
+# undiluted - a trying to immitate str8ts - broken

-Generates str8ts puzzles by searching for constellations that have only one single completion.
+Generates puzzles by searching for constellations that have only one single completion.

 Constellations are searched by iteratively adding one digit or black